ImpactInsights/valuestream/README.md

 [ValueStream](https://medium.com/@dm03514/valuestream-devops-metrics-observing-delivery-across-multiple-systems-7ae76a6e8deb) provides a centralized view into key DevOps delivery [Events](https://github.com/ImpactInsights/valuestream/wiki/Events#event-types): Issues, Pull Requests, Builds and Deploys.
 ValueStream is a standalone HTTP service that listens for events (webhooks) from a variety of software platforms, and using it is as easy as:

-- Starting valuestream and point it to an opentracing compliant backend (jaeger, lightstep, datadog, etc)
+- Starting ValueStream and point it to a metric store: jaeger, lightstep, prometheus
 - Configuring a supported [Event Source's](https://github.com/ImpactInsights/valuestream/wiki/Events#event-sources) webhooks to point to ValueStream

 Features: